heykayla/my-writing/explanation_docs/QR_codes_explained.md

 ## How QR codes work

 Many smart devices (e.g., iPhone, Android, tablets, etc.) have **integrated QR readers into the camera feature or offer QR reader applications** for download to scan QR codes.
-After a user scans a QR code with a smart device, it will notify them that the QR code has been found and direct them to the desired information.
-QR codes can be scanned vertically, horizontally, or at any angle due to their two-dimensional design.
+After you scan a QR code with a smart device, it will notify you that the QR code has been found and direct you to the desired information.
+You can scan QR codes vertically, horizontally, or at any angle due to their two-dimensional design.

 ## Advantages of QR codes

 QR codes are used as a **shortcut to access information** easily and quickly.
 Unlike barcodes, QR codes do not need a specific machine to be read, just a smart device.
 QR codes **provide a digital dimension** to businesses, products, and marketing because products and services can be promoted and shared through QR codes, which can help improve engagement and conversions.

 In comparison to traditional barcodes, QR codes are reliable.
-QR codes **can function while impaired** because they have a built-in error correction in the design, meaning that even when the QR code gets damaged, it will find the correct redirection.
+QR codes **can function while impaired** because they have a built-in error correction in the design, which means that even when the QR code gets damaged, it will find the correct redirection.

 ## QR codes types